thubZai/thubZai.github.io/_pages/about.md

 ✍️ Breaking down complex concepts through blogs is my jam.
 You can find my posts on [Medium](https://medium.com/@thube09), [Towards AI](https://pub.towardsai.net/) and [InPlainEnglish](https://plainenglish.io/author/yash-thube).

-🌿 Outside of work, you’ll find me clicking random pictures, or exploring nature and stargazing.
-I love playing and watching sports!! - be it football, cricket, MMA, or Esports.
+🌿 Outside of work, you’ll find me clicking random pictures, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.
 A good book recommendation or a meaningful conversation?
 I’m all ears!

 ## 🔧Personal AI Toolkit
  Here’s a curated list of my go-to tools and libraries, grouped by purpose: